Learn More

 Yes, communicating with the API will provide real-time responses regarding whether an address is eligible for specific types of rebates.
 However, the API does not provide real-time feedback regarding the product or household income eligibility.
 Product and income verification must be conducted by the state.

-DOE is providing a reporting spreadsheet that states and territories can use to submit rebate transaction data on a monthly basis, should they choose not to use the API.
-However, all are strongly encouraged to use the API.
+DOE is providing a reporting spreadsheet that can be used to submit rebate transaction data on a monthly basis, without use of an API connection.
+Additionally, a reporting endpoint can be utilized to report bulk rebate data in JSON format without use of a real-time API connection.
+However, all states and territories are strongly encouraged to use the real-time API.

 Our API employs a multi-layered authentication system to ensure secure access to resources.